 Frame.io already makes video review easy and intuitive, and now we’re doing the same for HDR video review.
 Traditionally, creatives could only review HDR files in a facility on a specially calibrated monitor.
-With many studios and platforms treating the HDR deliverable as the main, or “hero”, deliverable, it is difficult for creatives to actually see the content they are delivering.
+With many studios and platforms treating the HDR deliverable as the main, or “hero,” deliverable, it is difficult for creatives actually to see the content they are delivering.
 With HDR in Frame.io, that changes.
-HDR review is now in your pocket or in your home.
+HDR review is now in your pocket or your home.
 Everything you love about Frame.io works just the same.

 Identifying an HDR Asset